pyarmak/entrada-1x-docs/user/docs/gradebook/create.md

 #Creating a Gradebook and Gradebook Entries
 Gradebooks automatically exist for specific courses and curriculum periods, however they must be populated with assessments.
 Once you have existing assessments, you can copy and apply them to new curriculum periods.

-In this section you'll learn:
-* How to create new gradebook assessments (includes linking to events, forms, portfolios, curriculum tags, and setting up graders and groups)
-* How to manage graders and learners
-* How to copy and modify existing gradebook entries
-* How to manage existing assessments in a gradebook (including collections)

 #How to create a new gradebook assessment
-* Navigate to Admin>Manage Gradebook
+* Navigate to Admin>Manage Gradebook.
-* Search for or click on the name of the course/program you want to work with
+* Search for or click on the name of the course/program you want to work with.
-* Make sure that you are in the correct Curriculum Period, and adjust it if necessary
+* Make sure that you are in the correct Curriculum Period, and adjust it if necessary.
-* Click Add New Assessment
+* Click 'Add New Assessment'.
 * Fill in the required fields, noting the following:
-**Assessment Details**
+**Assessment Details:**
 * Assessment Weighting-If your course has a number of mandatory assessments that require satisfactory completion and result in a Pass/Fail grade, you can leave this as 0.
 After inputting all the assessments for a course, the total weight should be 100% (unless you have only required assessments that result in a pass/fail course grade).
-* Notify if grade is below-This features triggers an automatic email to the selected audience if students score below the designated threshold.
+* Notify if grade is below-This feature triggers an automatic email to the selected audience if students score below the designated threshold.
 * Link existing online quizzes-If you need to create a quiz navigate to Admin>Manage Quizzes.
 More details about this can be found in the Quizzes help section.
-* Link existing online exams- If you need to create an exam navigate to Admin>Manage Exams
+* Link existing online exams-If you need to create an exam navigate to Admin>Manage Exams.
 * Characteristic-This is assessment type (test, paper, oral exam, etc.).
 You can customize this list by navigating to Admin>Manage Settings>Assessment Types.
 When doing so you can map your institution’s assessment types to Medbiquitous assessment types or your institution can use only the Medbiquitous assessment types.
 * Selecting certain characteristics will open additional fields:
   * Track Late Submissions-This adds a late submission column that allows you to identify students who have submitted assessments late with a checkmark.
 This will be visible in the course gradebook.
   * Track Resubmissions-This adds a resubmission column that allows you to identify the number of times a student had to resubmit an assignment.
-* Extended Options-This allows you to define the type of questions in the assessment
+* Extended Options-This allows you to define the type of questions in the assessment.
 * Marking Scheme-The numeric field allows you to create a denominator so you can enter scores like 8/10 or 13/17.
-Enter the maximum points possible.
+Enter the maximum points possible for the assessment.
 * Assessment Type-Formative and Summative are the options.
 Typically, formative assessment is to monitor student learning and provide ongoing feedback, and summative assessment evaluates student learning at the end of an instructional unit.
 You may wish to check with your institution’s student assessment coordinator or educational consultant to clarify how your institution uses these terms.
 This information is reported by course in the Assessment Summary Report.
-* Narrative assessment-Check off if students receive written feedback through this assessment.
+* Narrative assessment-Check off if students receive written feedback for this assessment.
 This information is reported by course in the Assessment Summary Report.
 * Self-assessment-Check off if students are assessing themselves.
 * Group assessment-Check off if you want to have groups of students submit the assessment together and be graded together (more detail on group assignments is in the Group Assessments help section).
 * Assessment visibility